vwkd/code-system/src/encodings/encoding.md

 ### Character

-- minimal unit of text with semantic value
+- smallest unit of text with semantic value
 - e.g. a letter
+- not well defined, situation-dependent, e.g. writing, selecting, deleting, etc.
+- beware: can have visual duplicates, since two different characters might have the same glyph in a font ⚠️
+- beware: can have visual differences, since same characters might have multiple glyphs in a font ⚠️

 ### Character set